Manzanit0/puddle/README.md

 # Puddle

 Puddle is a minimalistic worker pool library.
-It's not intended to be performant or api-rich, just as a learning experiment.
+It's not intended to be performant or api-rich, just a learning experiment.

 ## Architecture